Lafa-Hackathon/0x9/projects/AES...Rapp.md

 Design thinking methodologies
 Hands-on Activity: Participants will engage in a design challenge, applying the principles discussed.
 They will create prototypes and iterate based on feedback from peers and facilitators.

-Day 2: Coding and Sales
+Day 2: Develop and Sales
 ---

 Morning Session (2 hours):
 ---
-Advanced Coding Concepts:
+Advanced Developing Concepts:
 Software architecture and design patterns
 Version control systems (e.g., Git)
 Testing and debugging strategies
-Coding Workshop: Participants will work on coding challenges, focusing on implementing best practices and collaborating effectively within teams.
+Developing Workshop: Participants will work on coding challenges, focusing on implementing best practices and collaborating effectively within teams.

 Afternoon Session (2 hours):
 ---